 reviewed_by: "platform-security"

-The audit shouldn't be a one-time checklist.
-When mcp-dependency-manifest.yaml changes — or when a PR touches your MCP configuration files — CI should detect which servers were added or version-bumped and run the appropriate checks for those changes.
+The audit is not a one-time checklist.
+When mcp-dependency-manifest.yaml changes — or any PR touches your MCP configuration — CI detects which servers were added or version-bumped and runs the appropriate checks for those changes.

-The workflow has three distinct triggers.
-On pull requests, it checks only changed servers.
-On a weekly schedule, it re-audits all servers against the latest CVE database, since a server that scored 82 in February may have a new CVE filed in March.
-When a server's review_expires date passes, CI marks the PR as blocked until the server is re-audited and the manifest is updated.
+Three triggers.
+On pull requests, only changed servers run.
+On a weekly schedule, every server re-audits against the latest CVE database, because a server scoring 82 in February gets a fresh CVE filed in March.
+When a server's review_expires date passes, CI marks the PR blocked until the manifest is updated.

-One constraint worth naming: the runtime behavior test (Step 5) is too slow and resource-intensive to run in CI on every PR.
-Run it manually as part of the initial audit, and re-run it only when a server's source code changes significantly or when a new CVE is filed against its direct dependencies.
-The CI gate covers provenance, static analysis, and score threshold — the runtime test stays in your manual review process.
+One constraint worth naming: the runtime behavior test in Step 5 is too slow and too resource-intensive for every PR.
+Run it manually during initial audit, and re-run it only when source code changes significantly or a new CVE lands against direct dependencies.
+The CI gate covers provenance, static analysis, and score threshold.
+The runtime test stays in the manual review path.

 .github/workflows/mcp-audit.ymlname: MCP Dependency Audit